Business Today (BBC News programme)

 Business Today is a television business news programme produced by BBC News and shown on BBC News Channel and BBC One on weekdays.
 Each edition lasts 25 minutes.
-The 05:30 edition is also seen on BBC One and the 11:30 edition also airs on BBC Two during their simulcasts of BBC News Channel.
+The 05:30 edition is also seen on BBC One, and the 11:30 edition also airs on BBC Two during their simulcasts of BBC News Channel.
+The main presenters of the programme are Sally Bundock, Ben Thompson, Michelle Fleury (New York), and Steve Lai (Singapore).

-The 07:30 & 08:30 presenter also provides the headlines and a brief summary at 07:00, 07:10, 08:00 and 08:10 acting as the co-presenter.

-The main presenters of the programme are Sally Bundock, Ben Thompson, Michelle Fleury (New York) Rico Hizon and Steve Lai (Singapore).
 Other business journalists act as relief presenters.

-This show was introduced to replace World Business Report and also Asia Business Report that has been run for almost 20-30 years.
+This show was introduced to replace World Business Report and Asia Business Report, which ran for decades.

-During the 14:30 segment the show is renamed Business Today - NYSE Opening Bell, focussing on the New York Stock Exchange.
+During the 14:30 segment, the show is renamed Business Today - NYSE Opening Bell, focussing on the New York Stock Exchange.